chrisshaw/arangodb/Documentation/Books/AQL/ExecutionAndPerformance/QueryStatistics.md

   without an index.
 Documents scanned by subqueries will be included in the result, but not no operations triggered by built-in or user-defined AQL functions.
 * *scannedIndex*: the total number of documents iterated over when scanning a collection using an index.
-Documents scanned by subqueries will be included in the result, but not no operations triggered by built-in or user-defined AQL functions.
+The result will inlude documents scanned by subqueries but not documents scanned by operations triggered by built-in or user-defined AQL functions.
 * *filtered*: the total number of documents that were removed after executing a filter condition in a `FilterNode`.
 Note that `IndexRangeNode`s can also filter documents by selecting only the required index range from a collection, and the `filtered` value only indicates how much